junshi356/microsoft-authentication-library-for-python/msal-python-conceptual/getting-started/client-applications.md

     - The identity provider URL (the instance) and the sign-in audience for your application.
 These two parameters are collectively known as the **authority**.
     - If necessary, the tenant identifier (also a GUID) in case you are writing a line of business application scoped to just your organization (also known as a single-tenant application).
     - If you are building a confidential client app, you will need to create an application secret in the form of a string or certificate.
     - For web applications, you'll have also set the redirect URL that Azure AD will use to return the code.
+For desktop applications you will need to add `http://localhost` if you're not relying on authentication brokers.

 ### Instantiating a public client application